Organizing is tricky because you have to be integral about it.

 It had such a significant impact on me that now sleep is one of my top priorities.

 If doing something implies I have to wake up earlier or go to bed later than I should, I probably won’t do it or find a way to reschedule it.

-And ever since I started making sleep a priority, I feel rested and full of energy.
+And ever since I started making sleep a priority, I have felt rested and full of energy.

 I no longer feel the urge to go lay down all day long!